valeriomonti/auto-alt-text/README.md

 - API Key

 Enter a prompt for generating the alt text according to your needs.

-When the gpt-4o model fails, the gpt-4-turbo fallback model is used to create the alt text based on the name of the image.

 ### Azure's APIs method
 On your Azure account, create a Computer Vision instance and retrieve the following data to enter on the options page: